4GeeksAcademy/master-javascript-programming-exercises/exercises/00-Welcome/README.md

 # Welcome!

-This is the last series of exercises of a long list of Javascript interactive tutorials published by [@alesanchezr](https://twitter.com/alesanchezr) with [4GeeksAcademy](https://4geeksacademy.com).
+This is the last series of exercises of a long list of JavaScript interactive tutorials published by [@alesanchezr](https://twitter.com/alesanchezr) with [4GeeksAcademy](https://4geeksacademy.com).

-If you have not completed them and you are new to javascript, I strongly recomend you start with:
+If you have not completed them and you are new to JavaScript, I strongly recomend you start with:

 1. [JS Beginner](https://github.com/4GeeksAcademy/javascript-beginner-exercises-tutorial).